Cultural Practices

 Watering to Limit Heat Stress

-To prevent or limit heat stress on your lawn during periods of drought, water your lawn two times per week for 35-40 minutes per zone.
-For smaller yards you may be able to reduce the amount of time but the goal is to provide 1.5 inches of water per week to your lawn.
+To prevent or limit heat stress on your lawn during periods of drought, water your lawn two times per week at a rate of one half inch per zone.
+The goal is to provide 1.5 inches of water per week to your lawn so if there is no rain for a week or two, you can increase the watering time to get closer to 1.5 inches.

 This encourages deep root growth of your lawn helping reduce the effects of heat stress on your lawn while also discouraging the growth of sedges.

-If you have clay soil as many of us do, and even better approach is to split those times in half during your watering session.
-For example, for a three zone system, water zone 1,2 and 3 for 20 minutes each, then repeat the zones a second time for an additional 20 minutes each.
-By splitting your cycle it gives the soil time to absorb the water, reducing the amount of runoff.
+If you have clay soil as many of us do, a great approach is to split your watering into cycles.
+For example, for a three zone system, water zone 1,2 and 3 at a quarter inch of water each, then repeat the zones a second time for the remaining quarter inch By splitting your watering, it gives the soil time to absorb the water, reducing the amount of runoff.

 January is Preemergent Time